astronomer/docs/learn/what-is-an-operator.md

 There are a few things to note about the operators in this example DAG:

 - Every operator is given a `task_id`.
 This is a required parameter, and the value provided is displayed as the name of the task in the Airflow UI.
+In Airflow 2.9 and later you can override the task name in the UI using the `task_display_name`, which allows special characters.
 - Each operator requires different parameters based on the work it does.
 For example, the PostgresOperator has a `sql` parameter for the SQL script to be executed, and the `S3ToRedshiftOperator` has parameters to define the location and keys of the files being copied from Amazon S3 and the Redshift table receiving the data.
 - Connections to external systems are passed in most of these operators.
 The parameters `conn_id`, `postgres_conn_id`, and `aws_conn_id` all point to the names of the relevant connections stored in Airflow.